Elementary Education Major (EDU)

 GRADUATE ENROLLMENT OPTION

-Undergraduate students who hold a senior classification may be permitted to enroll as a special student in Georgetown College’s Graduate Education program, provided the academic schedule does not exceed 16 total semester hours in a Fall or Spring semester with no more than 6 hours of graduate courses per semester.
+Undergraduate students who hold a senior classification may be permitted to enroll as a special student in Georgetown College’s Graduate Education program courses, provided the academic schedule does not exceed 16 total semester hours in a Fall or Spring semester with no more than 6 hours of graduate courses per semester.

 Undergraduate students may not take more than a total of 12 graduate credit hours under this policy.
 Only students who demonstrate outstanding scholastic ability will be considered.
 Undergraduates who want to request permission to take graduate courses under these circumstances should contact the Dean of Education.